Does Nivea Test on Animals in 2023?

 What Is Nivea’s Animal Testing Policy?

-People started recognizing the negative effects of animal testing in the early 2000s.
+People started recognizing the adverse effects of animal testing in the early 2000s.
 Since about 2004, the European Union deemed all this type of experimentation banned.

 Nivea does its best to comply with these rules.
 So, when the testing became illegal, the company stopped all practices immediately.